 The world is still in the grip of the COVID-19 pandemic but vaccinations are being rolled out and our staff and students have become accustomed, as far as possible in each of our own unique circumstances, to the new normal of social distancing and restrictions, distance learning and virtual meetings, including virtual conferences.

 Following a very successful fully online AAD in 2020, the Faculty has decided to hold its 65th AAD again on a virtual platform this year.
 As in the past, this virtual platform will provide a unique online meeting room where all participants can meet, network, collaborate and be inspired by the outstanding research done at the Faculty of Medicine and Health Sciences.

 We will not have a central theme this year but all presentations submitted by staff, postdoctoral fellows and students will be presented as poster presentations in the eight traditional multidisciplinary tracks:

 - Non-communicable Diseases

 - Mental Health and Neurosciences

 - Maternal and Child Health

-We hope that the theme for the state of the art sessions will ensure that researchers from across disciplinary borders come together to discuss important issues around a central health question of great importance to South Africa and the rest of the world.
+We hope that the return to our main research themes for these state-of-the-art sessions will ensure that researchers from across disciplinary borders come together to discuss the important issues around these central health questions of such importance to South Africa and the rest of the world.

-I invite you to join us at this outstanding event on the calendar of the Faculty of Medicine and Health Sciences.
-We trust that it will still be a unique and informative event, and look forward to spending the day with you under these exceptional circumstances.
+We invite you to join us at this outstanding event on the calendar of the Faculty of Medicine and Health Sciences.
+We trust that it will still, as with the previous virtual event, be a unique and informative conference and we look forward once again to spending the day with you under these exceptional circumstances.